McLaren: 2021–2023: Continued spells in the midfield

 For the season, McLaren retained both Norris and Ricciardo.
 Ricciardo tested positive for COVID-19 ahead of the pre-season tests in Bahrain, which meant Norris was required to do all the remaining running for the test although a brake problem limited the testing he was able to conduct.
 Both drivers struggled at the first race in Bahrain, with neither driver reaching Q3 – the first time since the 2020 Turkish Grand Prix – and finishing 14th and 15th in the race.
 Norris achieved third at the Emilia Romagna Grand Prix.
 After Norris missed the first day at the track during the São Paulo Grand Prix weekend, McLaren suffered their first double DNF finish since Monaco 2017 as Norris had an electrical fault and Ricciardo was involved in a collision with Haas' Kevin Magnussen.
-Compared to his teammate, Ricciardo struggled and many were critical of his performance, with some suggesting that McLaren would drop him.
+Ricciardo struggled relative to his teammate, amid reports that McLaren could activate exit clauses in his contract.
 This forced Ricciardo into releasing a statement on Instagram, confirming he would stay through to 2023.
 In August 2022, Riccardo's contract for 2023 was terminated by mutual agreement.
 Oscar Piastri replaced Ricciardo for the 2023 season after a contract dispute with Alpine F1 Team was resolved in McLaren's favour by the FIA Contract Recognition Board.
 McLaren finished the season in fifth place in the constructors' championship behind Alpine.

 Lando Norris driving the McLaren MCL60 at the 2023 Austrian Grand Prix.
 After a poor start to the season, the team rethought its design direction, resulting in an uptick in the MCL60's performance by the midpoint of the season.